 - 20 hours of human-service related experience or observation of two different settings or populations

-- Selected candidates who advance in the application process will also complete an electronic interview
+- Selected candidates who advance will also complete an electronic interview.

 Track Your Application